Call Us

 Treatment for diabulimia

 Professional support from a skilled multidisciplinary team is essential when someone is suffering from diabulimia.
-The treatment that they receive should be collaborative and include nutritional and medical help, as well as a psychiatric assessment and evidence-based psychological treatment from an eating disorder specialist.
+The treatment they receive should be collaborative and include nutritional and medical help, as well as a psychiatric assessment and evidence-based psychological treatment from an eating disorder specialist.

 Contact us to make an enquiry or for more information